icegulch/mac/src/pages/about.md

 Have fun and be supportive of others who are trying the challenge.

 ## Want your free stuff?

-[Send us](/contact/) a photo of you on the summit showing your time on a watch.
-We’ll list you in the results, and then will share your name with Saalt Pub. **Note: Just walking in to the pub and saying, “I did the Mount Adams Challenge” doesn’t cut it.
+[Send us](/contact/) a photo of you on the summit showing your elapsed time on your watch.
+We’ll list you in the results, and will send you a highly-coveted Mount Adams Challenge certificate.

+To claim your free beer at SAALT Pub, you will need to present your finisher photo showing your time on the summit of Mount Adams. **Just walking in to the pub and saying, “I did the Mount Adams Challenge” doesn’t cut it.
 Sorry!**